flatironinstitute/mountainsort/docs/source/index.rst

 3. View the test sorting

 The GUI only requires a timeseries, in this case raw data, 'raw.mda', and the firings information (times/labels), 'firings.mda'.
+We can also pass it the geometry information and samplerate.
 .. code:: bash

-  mountainview --raw=raw.mda --firings=firings.mda
+  mountainview --raw=raw.mda --firings=firings.mda --geom=geom.csv --samplerate=30000

 4. Re-sort the data with automated curation (masking of low-quality clusters and bursting-related merging)